-Studies describing racial differences in oncological outcomes following RC show conflicting results.
-Many of these studies are conducted based on the Surveillance, Epidemiology, and End Results Program database that mainly relies on insurance claims data.13-19 Older studies on this database showed that AA race was an independent predictor of poor survival, adjusting for different variables (i.e. age, marital status, region of the country, stage, grade, treatment received, and interaction between race and region).
-Furthermore, 5-year disease-specific survival was consistently worse for AAs than for other racial groups, even when stratified by stage and grade.
-It was reported as 82.8% in Caucasians compared with 70.2% in AAs, 80.7% in Hispanics and 81.9% in Asian/Pacific Islanders.
-Interestingly, a recent study on the same database showed that bladder-cancer specific mortality is not higher in AAs compared to Caucasians.
-Kaye et al based on the analysis of patients between 1973 and 2011 stated that although AAs had worse all-cause and cancer-specific mortality by univariable analysis, after accounting for sex, age, year of diagnosis, marital status, region of treatment, and stage at cystectomy, all-cause mortality was significant (HR 1.2), but not bladder-cancer specific mortality.
-The studies on other databases also showed this controversy.
-Studies on the Florida Cancer Data System, the Agency for Health Care Administration data sets and US National Cancer Database demonstrated that AA race was statistically significantly and independently associated with poor outcome and OS compared to Caucasians.20-22 On the other hand, Schinkel et al showed that although AA patients were more likely to present with muscle invasive bladder cancer than Caucasians, no significant racial differences in OS (HR 0.96) or RFS (HR 0.94) were observed after adjustment for demographic variables, tumor characteristics and treatment.
-Manoharan et al showed that Hispanic patients present with higher disease stage; however, disease-free and cancer-specific survivals as well as OS are not significantly different compared to non-Hispanic white patients.
+Studies done based on other databases also showed this controversy.
+Studies on the Florida Cancer Data System, the Agency for Health Care Administration Data Sets, and the U.S. National Cancer Database demonstrated that AA race was statistically significantly and independently associated with poor outcome and OS compared to Caucasians.20-22 On the other hand, Schinkel et al showed that although AA patients were more likely to present with muscle-invasive bladder cancer than Caucasians, no significant racial differences in OS (HR 0.96) or RFS (HR 0.94) were observed after adjustment for demographic variables, tumor characteristics and treatment.
+Manoharan et al showed that Hispanic patients present with higher disease stage; however, disease-free and cancer-specific survivals, as well as OS are not significantly different compared to non-Hispanic white patients.
 Similarly, Hispanics in our study presented with significantly higher clinical stage and longer time interval from diagnosis to treatment.
-However, the pathologic features were comparable between different racial groups.
-Interestingly, oncologic outcomes were also comparable between four different racial groups.
+However, the pathological features were comparable between different racial groups.
+Interestingly, oncological outcomes were also comparable between four different racial groups.

 One may hypothesize that tumor biology and genetic factors can partly account for the observed racial differences in bladder cancer oncological outcomes.
-However, non-genetic factors, such as health systems, healthcare providers and unequal access to care may likely also contribute to health disparities.
-Nearly 50% of AAs are either uninsured or use other public insurance which is about two-fold more than Caucasians.
-AAs receive a greater proportion of their care at low-volume hospitals which can affect their survival rates.
-Furthermore, they are less likely to receive cystectomy by high volume surgeons and undergo evidence-based care (i.e. standard PLND and continent diversion) and more likely to have partial rather than RC.
-There is some evidence that patients suffering from both urologic and non-genitourinary malignancies with equivalent access to care and treatment have similar outcomes, regardless of race or ethnicity.28-30 For instance, race/ethnicity was not a preoperative risk factor for mortality or prolonged hospital length of stay after cystectomy among patients treated at Veterans Affairs Medical Centers nationwide.
-Based on the available data, the effect of race on oncological outcome following RC is yet to be proven and multi-institutional studies on large cohorts are needed to show the specified relationship.
+However, nongenetic factors, such as health systems, healthcare providers, and unequal access to care, may likely also contribute to health disparities.
+Nearly 50% of AAs are either uninsured or use other public insurance, which is about two-fold more than Caucasians.
+AAs receive a greater proportion of their care at low-volume hospitals, which can affect their survival rates.
+Furthermore, they are less likely to receive cystectomy by high-volume surgeons and undergo evidence-based care (i.e., standard pelvic lymph node dissection and continent diversion) and more likely to have partial rather than RC.9 There is some evidence that patients suffering from both urological and non-genitourinary malignancies with equivalent access to care and treatment have similar outcomes, regardless of race or ethnicity.27-29 For instance, race/ ethnicity was not a preoperative risk factor for mortality or prolonged hospital length of stay after cystectomy among patients treated at Veterans Affairs Medical Centers nationwide.
+Based on the available data, the effect of race on oncological outcome following RC is yet to be proven, and multi-institutional studies on large cohorts are needed to show the specified relationship.